-The following statements apply to my laptop checkout privileges:
+The following statements apply to laptop checkout privileges:

-- The check out period for this laptop is 4 hours.
+- The checkout period for laptops is 4 hours.

-- You are responsible for the laptop and its accessories while it is checked out to you.
+- You are responsible for the laptop and its accessories while it is checked out.

 - You must have a UUID and PH password to log on.

-- You must save data on UM drive to avoid automatic deletion.
+- You must save data on the UM drive to avoid automatic deletion.

-- This laptop must never be left unattended.
+- The laptop must never be left unattended.

 - If the laptop is not returned to the circulation desk on time, you will be responsible for overdue fines at the rate of $10.00 per hour.